AEB-labs/cruddl/README.md

 The core of cruddl perfectly works in a browser (e.g., using webpack), and this can be useful to generate a mock GraphQL schema on the fly or to validate a cruddl project.
 However, the ArangoDB adapter only works with node imports like `path`.
 Unless you configure webpack to provide mock modules for them, you will get an error when you import `cruddl` in a webpack environment.
 To solve this, you can import the core symbols from `cruddl/core` and the `InMemoryAdapter` from `cruddl/inmemory`.

-## Status

-Although the feature set is already quite extensive, this project is still in active development.
-A number of regression tests helps to avoid unexpected changes in behavior, but they do not yet cover all cases.
-Documentation is relatively sparse and will be extended in the future.
-We aim to contribute to the ongoing developments regarding GraphQL database interfaces and might change our API to more closely match these of other implementations in the future.

 ## Documentation

 * [Modelling guide](docs/modelling.md)